RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     ![](images/e17c83ba64e31c1ddeb3848a76aade4f.jpg)

-**Looking at data values**
+**Looking at Data Values**

 1. Scroll to line 283 of **ZBNKEXT1.cbl**.
-2. Hover the WS-RECORD-COUNTER2 data item.
+2. Hover over the WS-RECORD-COUNTER2 data item.

     This provides you with details of the location, the size, the format, the number of times the field is used in the program, and the current value of the data item.